centricconsulting/Fabric-in-a-day/manufacturing-workshop.md

 [Back to Table of Contents](#table-of-contents)
 ### KQL Dynamic fields

-- Dynamic fields are a powerful feature of KQL database's that support evolving schema changes and object polymorphism, allowing the storage/querying of different event types that have a common denominator of base fields.
+- Dynamic fields are a powerful feature of KQL databases that support evolving schema changes and object polymorphism, allowing the storage/querying of different event types that have a common denominator of base fields.

 - Feature [documentation](https://learn.microsoft.com/azure/data-explorer/kusto/query/scalar-data-types/dynamic).